You may wish to see an introduction to this section first.

 It is uncertain when Termessos was abandoned, but this probably occurred even before the Arab raids brought misery to the whole region in the VIIth century AD.
 No other town was founded in the vicinity and so the stones of Termessos were not used to build fortresses and churches elsewhere.
 The visitor has the impression of seeing a town suddenly abandoned because of an earthquake or a pestilence; these actually occurred in many other towns of the region as well, but they did not lead to such dramatic consequences.

-The theory which attributes the abandonment of Termessos to a devastating earthquake is somewhat contradicted by the state of many buildings including the theatre; their walls did not collapse and have withstood the 1,500 years of total neglect which followed.
+The theory which attributes the abandonment of Termessos to a devastating earthquake is somewhat contradicted by the state of many buildings including the theatre; their walls did not collapse and have withstood the centuries of total neglect which followed.

 (left) Underground cisterns; (right) inscription near the theatre)